Shroud of Turin: Early studies

 The first direct examination of the shroud by a scientific team was undertaken in 1969–1973 in order to advise on preservation of the shroud and determine specific testing methods.
 This led to the appointment of an 11-member Turin Commission to advise on the preservation of the relic and on specific testing.
 Five of the commission members were scientists, and preliminary studies of samples of the fabric were conducted in 1973.

-In 1976, physicist John P. Jackson, thermodynamicist Eric Jumper and photographer William Mottern used image analysis technologies developed in aerospace science for analyzing the images of the Shroud.
-In 1977, these three scientists and over thirty other experts in various fields formed the Shroud of Turin Research Project.
-In 1978, this group, often called STURP, was given direct access to the Shroud.
+In 1976 the physicist John P. Jackson, the thermodynamicist Eric Jumper and the photographer William Mottern used image analysis technologies developed in aerospace science for analyzing the images of the Shroud.
+In 1977 these three scientists and over thirty other experts in various fields formed the Shroud of Turin Research Project.
+In 1978 this group, often called STURP, was given direct access to the Shroud.

 Also in 1978, independently from the STURP research, Giovanni Tamburelli obtained at CSELT a 3D-elaboration from the Shroud with higher resolution than Jumper and Mottern.
 A second result of Tamburelli was the electronic removal from the image of the blood that apparently covers the face.